 Immediately following King's assassination, Ester left college.
 She went to Marks, Mississippi to work on the second Poor People's Campaign, a march from Mississippi to Washington, D.C. planned by King.
 Marks was chosen because it was considered "the poorest town in the poorest county of the poorest state in the nation" (Mississippi Stories).

 Later, Ester would return to school and finish her degree.
 She served as a deaconess in The United Methodist Church, working for people in need throughout her career.
 In 2006, she retired as executive director of Dumas Wesley Community Center, a mission institution in Mobile, Alabama supported by the United Methodist Women.
-Today Ester serves as national vice president of the United Methodist Women.

 That day at the Lorraine Motel shaped her ministry.
 "This man was willing to love until this moment when a bullet took his life.
 He was willing to work and stand up and fight in a nonviolent way," she teaches.
 "That was the least that I could do."